cloudhead/node-static/README.md

 a file with the same name plus '.gz' in the same folder.
-If the compressed file is found and the client has indicated support for gzip file transfer, the contents of the .gz file will be sent in place of the uncompressed file along with a Content-Encoding: gzip header to inform the client the data has been compressed.
+If the compressed file is found and the client has indicated support for gzip file transfer, the contents of the .gz file will be sent in place of the uncompressed file along with a `Content-Encoding: gzip` header to inform the client the data has been compressed.

 example: `{ gzip: true }`
 example: `{ gzip: /^\/text/ }`

 Passing `true` will enable this check for all files.

-Passing a RegExp instance will only enable this check if the content-type of the respond would match that RegExp using its test() method.
+Passing a `RegExp` instance will only enable this check if the content-type of the respond would match that `RegExp` using its `test()` method.

-For cases where a gzip file is older than the source file, you can listen for warnings about this.
+For cases where a gzip file is older than the source file, you can listen for warnings:

 ```js
 const gzipFileServer = new statik.Server(__dirname + '/public', {